spacecloud-io/space-docs/content/security/security-rules/masking-data/removing-fields.md

 Any security rule of Space Cloud can go inside the `clause` field including `and/or` for nested conditions.
 The remove operation will only take place if the `clause` evaluates to true.
 However, the `remove` rule itself will always evaluate to true irrespective of the output of the `clause`.

+## Removing fields dynamically

+In certain cases, the fields you want to remove might be dynamic.
+In such cases, you can specify a variable pointing to an array of fields instead of directly specifying the array.

+For example, let's say the fields we want to remove in a remote service call are specified as a `fieldsToBeRemoved` argument.
+Here's how you can write the remove rule for it:

+{{< highlight javascript >}}
+{
+  "rule": "remove",
+  "fields": "args.params.fieldsToBeRemoved"
+}
+{{< /highlight >}}

 ## Combining remove with other rules

 Remove rule can be easily combined with any other data masking operations or authorization logic by using the `and` rule.
 Check out the [documentation of and rule](/security/security-rules/combining-multiple-rules).